4cysec/Endpoint-Detection-and-Response/README.md

  <h2>Description</h2>
-In this Project, attacks are simulated using a virtual Windows and Linux machine and the attack is monitored, detected and blocked using the Endpoint Detection and Response agent called LimaCharlie.Through LimaCharlie, simulated attacks are detected and blocked using detection/block rules.<br />
+In this Project, attacks are simulated using a virtual Windows and Linux machine and the attacks are monitored, detected and blocked using the Endpoint Detection and Response agent called LimaCharlie.<br />

 <h2>Languages and Utilities Used</h2>